maciejlab/satisfaction/README.md

 ### Data

-The data comes from the European Social Survey, runda 10: https://ess-search.nsd.no/ European Social Survey data is licensed under CC BY-NC-SA 4.0.
+The data comes from the European Social Survey, round 10: https://ess-search.nsd.no/ European Social Survey data is licensed under CC BY-NC-SA 4.0.

 ### Why?